 COURSE NUMBERING.
-A four-digit numbering system is used for the numbering of upper division Bible courses.
+A four-digit numbering system is used for upper division Bible courses.
 The first digit represents the level of the course; the second digit is the subdivision of the course within the department; the third digit is the sequence within the subdivision; and the fourth digit is the number of credit hours the course offers.